coostdocs/codoc/content/en/co/coroutine.md

 - This function **must be called in the coroutine**.
 - On Windows, this function only works with TCP-like stream socket.
 - This function will block until any data comes in, or timeout or any error occurs.
-- This function returns length of the data received (may be less than n) on success, returns 0 when the peer closes the connection, returns -1 when timeout or an error occurs, and users can call co::timeout() to check whether it has timed out.
+- This function returns length of the data received (may be less than n) on success, returns 0 when the peer closes the connection, returns -1 when timeout or an error occurs, and users can call co::timeout() to check whether it has timed out, and `co::error()`, `co::strerror()` can be called to get the error message.